CLI¶

 As part of the installation of the dwave-ocean-sdk a dwave executable is installed; for example, in a virtual environment it might be installed as <virtual_environment>\Scripts\dwave.exe.
-Running this file from your system’s console opens an interactive command line interface (CLI) that can help you set up and configure your development environment, communicate with D-Wave compute resources, and other useful actions.
+Running this file from your system’s console opens an interactive command line interface (CLI) that can help you set up and configure your development environment, communicate with D-Wave compute resources, interact with your Leap account, and other useful actions.

-version 4.0.0 the CLI provided the following commands and options
+SDK version 6.7.0 the CLI provided the following commands and options

 (see the output in your installation for the latest):